eXept Software AG Logo

 return the italic font corresponding to the receiver

-o asSize: anotherSize
+o asPixelSize: anotherSize

-return another font corresponding to the receivers family, face and style but
+return another font corresponding to the receiver's family, face and style but

-with another size
+face and style but with another (point-) size

 o asStyle: anotherStyle